ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 5. See the outputs in `cromwell-executions/rna/[RUNHASH]`.
 See [reference](reference.md) for details about the output directory structure.

-## DNA Nexus
+## DNAnexus

-The goal is to run a Paired End, non strand specific experiment on DNA Nexus platform.
-Before starting, make sure you have created a DNA Nexus account, created a new project `[YOUR_PROJECT_NAME]`, installed the [DNA Nexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md#dna-nexus).
+The goal is to run a Paired End, non strand specific experiment on DNAnexus platform.
+Before starting, make sure you have created a DNAnexus account, created a new project `[YOUR_PROJECT_NAME]`, installed the [DNAnexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md#dna-nexus).

 1. Get the code and move to the repo directory: